Record Heat To Impact East, Including Atlanta, Philadelphia | Weather.com

 Advertisement

-Heat will build across much of the East this week, putting hundreds of daily records in jeopardy from the Southeast to the Northeast and the Ohio Valley.
-See how high the temperatures will go and when there could be some relief.
+Heat was draped across much of the East this week, putting hundreds of daily records in jeopardy from the Southeast to the Northeast and the Ohio Valley.
+See how high the temperatures will went and where records were broken.

 Jennifer Gray